honeyhiveai/realign/docs/CONCEPTS.md

 ## Agents

-An LLM agent is defined by its various settings.
+What is an agent?

+> An LLM agent comprises the settings, instructions, and context given to an LLM to autonomously complete a certain task.

 In Realign, you can configure your agents using the `llm_agents` key in your config file.

 - `agent_name`: reference to the agent's defining settings